AI as the Great Equaliser: Neurodiversity, Disclosure, and the Tools That Change Everything

 Sunil Chandrasekhar of BCG Singapore put it precisely: "Without disclosure, employers don't act, and without action, stigma persists."

+And this is what matters most about AI here, more than any productivity metric: it breaks the disclosure trap.
 For the first time, neurodivergent professionals have access to personalised accommodations they can set up themselves.
 Privately.
 Without paperwork.
 Without a diagnosis code on an HR form.
 Without anyone's permission.

 AI as Translator of Ability